 was added because of transgressions, till the seed should come to whom the promise was made…Wherefore the law was our schoolmaster to bring us unto Christ, that we might be justified by faith.
 But after that faith is come, we are no longer under a schoolmaster.
 (Galatians 3:19, 24, 25)

-Notice here that Paul is making it clear to the Jews that God used the Old Covenant agreement for one reason and one reason only - to lead Israel from idolatry, from self righteousness, from ignorance, to put their trust in God's plan for all mankind - The New Covenant agreement where God Himself provides everything we need to be saved - namely the Messiah Jesus, who, during Paul's day, had arrived as promised and died as man's Substitute, thereby eliminating a need for teaching aids or a "schoolmaster" (i.e. the Sanctuary, killing lambs, feast days, etc.), "nailing [them] to his cross".
+Notice here that Paul is making it clear to the Jews that God used the Old Covenant agreement for one reason and one reason only - to lead Israel from idolatry, from self righteousness, from ignorance, to put their trust in God's plan for all mankind.
+That plan is the New Covenant agreement where God Himself provides everything we need to be saved - namely the Messiah Jesus, who, during Paul's day, had arrived as promised and died as man's Substitute thereby eliminating a need for teaching aids or a "schoolmaster" (i.e. the Sanctuary, killing lambs, feast days, etc.), "nailing [them] to his cross".
 (Colossians 3:14)

-[I want to note here that had Israel actually learned the great story those teaching aids (or schoolmaster) were telling, the Jewish nation would have easily recognized that Jesus was indeed Messiah.]
+[I want to note here that had Israel actually learned the great story those teaching aids (or schoolmaster) were telling, the Jewish nation’s chances of recognizing Jesus as Messiah would have increased tremendously.]

 There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.
 And if ye be Christ’s, then are ye Abraham’s seed, and heirs according to the promise.
 (Galatians 3:27, 28)

-Paul ends the chapter by reminding the Jews that Abraham (a Jew) lived by faith in the promised Messiah and that all, both Jew and Gentile, that put their faith in Jesus, the Promised Messiah, would be included in the inheritance promised to Abraham for his faith in the plan.
+Paul ends the chapter (Galatians 3) by reminding the Jews that Abraham, considered the father of Jews, lived by faith in the promised Messiah.
+And that all, both Jew and Gentile, that put their faith in Jesus the Promised Messiah, will be included in the inheritance promised to Abraham's seed for his faith in the plan.
 A plan originally formulated in heaven by God, later introduced to Abraham, and now referred to as the New Covenant of Grace.